angkira/argentic/tests/core/messager/README.md

 ### End-to-End Tests

-These tests require Docker and docker-compose.
+These tests require Docker and docker compose.
 See `e2e_README.md` for detailed instructions.

 ```bash
 # Run all e2e tests (requires Docker)